 At California State University, Chico, you presented a startup business called HUNGER FIGHTERS, tell us about this.

 Just from the name, you can have a clue of what the business does.
-Hunger fighters as we call it is an Agro-based business which aims at starting up integrated organic farms in rural areas in Africa with three main goals.
-Firstly to provide healthy organic food products which are relatively cheaper and would go a long way to end malnutrition and hunger in sub Saharan Africa, secondly hunger fighters aims at creating job opportunities in Africa by giving priorities to youths and women living in rural areas who constitute the bulk of the unemployed, and finally we aim at generally improving the standards of living for the majority of Africans living in rural areas.
+Hunger fighters as we call it is an Agro-based business that aims at starting up integrated organic farms in rural areas in Africa with three main goals.
+Firstly to provide healthy organic food products which are relatively cheaper and would go a long way to end malnutrition and hunger in sub-Saharan Africa, secondly, hunger fighters aims at creating job opportunities in Africa by giving priorities to youths and women living in rural areas who constitute the bulk of the unemployed, and finally, we aim at generally improving the standards of living for the majority of Africans living in rural areas.
 In summary that’s hunger fighters for you.
 I hope I did not forget anything.

 You are so interested in agriculture, why?

 Because many youths are shying away from it so I’m making the difference (laughs).
 Anyways, when God created us the first job he gave us was an agricultural job (gardening) but that’s not my point yet, Africa is blessed with fertile agricultural soil which we need to make use of.
 But the actual reason I’m interested in Agriculture is that I want to end world hunger.
 The dream sounds too big to comprehend but that does not stop me from trying.
 I believe I will end world hunger one day through agriculture, one rural community at a time starting from where I grew up.
 Even if I end up not ending world hunger maybe my actions might motivate others to take up the course.

 There is money in agriculture and most of our industries in Africa are agro-based, also there will always be a high demand for food because people will always need to eat and as a result, agriculture as a business would always be relevant.
 So why not make money while fighting the noble cause of feeding a multitude.